Pratik0188/Project2SE/README.md

 **Selected User Stories for Iteration 2:**

 - **Send a Direct Message (Emergency)**
-  **Description:** A user will be able to send direct messages for urgent communication.
   **Estimate:** 5 days
   **Priority:** 50

 - **Report Inappropriate Content (New Feature)**
-  **Description:** A user can report any inappropriate content they encounter on the platform.
   **Estimate:** 5 days
   **Priority:** 30